|Site Map | Bulletin Home | Temple University|

 Ambler, PA 19002

-The Ambler campus, with an undergraduate student population of 3,000, is an ideal campus to pursue higher education, with a convenient location, courses in a variety of disciplines, and a friendly atmosphere.
+The Ambler Campus, with an undergraduate student population of 3,000, is an ideal campus to pursue higher education, with a convenient location, courses in a variety of disciplines, and a friendly atmosphere.
 Located in suburban Montgomery County, just 18 miles north of the Main Campus (and minutes from Route 309 and the Pennsylvania Turnpike), Ambler offers the benefits of a small college campus with the excitement and vast resources of a large university.
 Ambler attracts students who live or work in the greater Philadelphia area, including those from Philadelphia, Bucks, Lehigh, Montgomery, and Northampton counties.
-The
+The Blue Route (Route 476) also makes Temple University Ambler easily accessible to students from Chester and Delaware counties.

 Commuters and residents enjoy Ambler's stunning grounds, student organizations and activities, and recreational facilities that include an exercise/weight room, indoor/outdoor pool, and tennis and basketball courts.
 The campus is also home to Temple University's baseball, softball, and men's and women's soccer NCAA Division I teams.

-Undergraduate courses include offerings from Temple's Core Curriculum and basic courses in Biology, Chemistry, Geology, and Physics.
+Undergraduate courses include offerings from Temple's General Education and Core curricula and basic courses in Biology, Chemistry, Earth and Environmental Science, and Physics.
 These enable Pre-Health Professions (Pre-Nursing and Pre-Health Information Management) students to complete the required first two years of prerequisite coursework.
 Pre-Medical, Pre-Dental, Pre-Pharmacy, Pre-Podiatry, Pre-Physical Therapy, or Pre-Occupational Therapy students may take courses at Ambler required for admission to a professional school.
-Nurses (RNs) may also complete the BSN entirely at Ambler.
+Nurses (RNs) may complete the B.S.N. entirely at Ambler.
 Pre-Law students may remain at Ambler for four years, pursuing degrees in Business, Community and Regional Planning, Social Sciences, or the Humanities.
-(See the Degree Program Chart for a listing of the programs that can be completed entirely at the Ambler campus.)
+(See the Degree Program Chart for a listing of the programs that can be completed entirely at the Ambler Campus.)

 The campus is home to Temple's Ambler College, which houses the Department of Landscape Architecture and Horticulture, the Department of Community and Regional Planning (B.S. and M.S. programs), and the Center for Sustainable Communities at Temple University Ambler.